UnicornUniversity/project-fourapp/README.md

 ## 📝 About the Project

-Project FourApp is an e-shop for electronics.
+Project FourApp is an e-shop for fashion clothes.
 It's designed to provide space for people to make their lives easier with internet shopping.

 ### Built With